AparnaJoshi007/explained/content/2020-05-13-javascript-this.md

 person.getDetails();
 ```

-The value of `this` doesn't refer to person object, rather it refers to the global window object.
+The value of `this` doesn't refer to the person object, rather it refers to the global window object.
 We have two ways of mitigating this problem:

 **1. Assign the value of `this` to an explicit variable, and then use that variable to access the properties.**